dankamongmen/notcurses/USAGE.md

 // may be extracted), and a bool indicating whether output ought be drawn from
 // the top (true) or bottom (false).
 Returns non-negative count of output lines,
-// which must be less than or equal to ncplane_dim_y(nctablet_plane(t)). typedef int (*tabletcb)(struct nctablet* t, bool cliptop);
+// which must be less than or equal to ncplane_dim_y(nctablet_plane(t)). typedef int (*tabletcb)(struct nctablet* t, bool drawfromtop);

-// Add a new nctablet to the provided ncreel, having the callback object
+// Add a new nctablet to the provided ncreel 'nr', having the callback object
-// opaque.
-Neither, either, or both of after and before may be specified.
-If
+// 'opaque'.
+Neither, either, or both of 'after' and 'before' may be specified.
-// neither is specified, the new tablet can be added anywhere on the reel.
-If
+// If neither is specified, the new tablet can be added anywhere on the reel.
-// one or the other is specified, the tablet will be added before or after the
+// If one or the other is specified, the tablet will be added before or after
-// specified tablet.
+// the specified tablet.
 If both are specified, the tablet will be added to the
 // resulting location, assuming it is valid (after->next == before->prev); if
-// it is not valid, or there is any other error, NULL will be returned.
+// it is not valid, or there is any other error, NULL will be returned. struct nctablet* ncreel_add(struct ncreel* nr, struct nctablet* after,
-// Calls ncreel_redraw() upon success.
-struct nctablet* ncreel_add(struct ncreel* pr, struct nctablet* after,
-                            struct nctablet* before, tabletcb cb,
+                            struct nctablet* before, tabletcb cb, void* opaque);
-                            void* opaque);

-// Return the number of nctablets in the ncreel. int ncreel_tabletcount(const struct ncreel* pr);
+// Return the number of nctablets in the ncreel 'nr'. int ncreel_tabletcount(const struct ncreel* nr);

-// Delete the tablet specified by t from the ncreel specified by pr.
-Returns
+// Delete the tablet specified by t from the ncreel 'nr'.
+Returns -1 if the
-// -1 if the tablet cannot be found.
-Calls ncreel_redraw() on success. int ncreel_del(struct ncreel* pr, struct nctablet* t);
+// tablet cannot be found.
+int ncreel_del(struct ncreel* nr, struct nctablet* t);

-// Redraw the ncreel in its entirety.
-The reel will be cleared, and tablets
+// Redraw the ncreel 'nr' in its entirety.
+The reel will be cleared, and
-// will be lain out, using the focused tablet as a fulcrum.
-Tablet drawing
+// tablets will be lain out, using the focused tablet as a fulcrum.
+Tablet
-// callbacks will be invoked for each visible tablet. int ncreel_redraw(struct ncreel* pr);
+// drawing callbacks will be invoked for each visible tablet. int ncreel_redraw(struct ncreel* nr);

-// Offer the input to the ncreel.
+// Offer input 'ni' to the ncreel 'nr'.
 If it's relevant, this function returns
 // true, and the input ought not be processed further.
 If it's irrelevant to
 // the reel, false is returned.
 Relevant inputs include:
 //  * a mouse click on a tablet (focuses tablet)
 //  * a mouse scrollwheel event (rolls reel)
-//  * up, down, pgup, or pgdown (navigates among items) bool ncreel_offer_input(struct ncreel* n, const struct ncinput* nc);
+//  * up, down, pgup, or pgdown (navigates among items) bool ncreel_offer_input(struct ncreel* nr, const struct ncinput* ni);

 // Return the focused tablet, if any tablets are present.
 This is not a copy;
-// be careful to use it only for the duration of a critical section. struct nctablet* ncreel_focused(struct ncreel* pr);
+// be careful to use it only for the duration of a critical section. struct nctablet* ncreel_focused(struct ncreel* nr);

-// Change focus to the next tablet, if one exists.
-Calls ncreel_redraw(). struct nctablet* ncreel_next(struct ncreel* pr);
+// Change focus to the next tablet, if one exists struct nctablet* ncreel_next(struct ncreel* nr);

-// Change focus to the previous tablet, if one exists.
-Calls ncreel_redraw(). struct nctablet* ncreel_prev(struct ncreel* pr);
+// Change focus to the previous tablet, if one exists struct nctablet* ncreel_prev(struct ncreel* nr);

-// Destroy an ncreel allocated with ncreel_create().
-Does not destroy the
+// Destroy an ncreel allocated with ncreel_create(). void ncreel_destroy(struct ncreel* nr);
-// underlying plane.
-Returns non-zero on failure. int ncreel_destroy(struct ncreel* pr);

 // Returns a pointer to a user pointer associated with this nctablet. void* nctablet_userptr(struct nctablet* t);

-// Access the ncplane associated with this tablet, if one exists. struct ncplane* nctablet_ncplane(struct nctablet* t);
+// Access the ncplane associated with this nctablet, if one exists. struct ncplane* nctablet_ncplane(struct nctablet* t);
 ```